Skip navigation

 Building Materials

 Chemicals from building materials are another prevalent source that contributes to poor indoor air quality.
-Synthetic materials used in composite wood products, plywood, carpeting, vinyl, furniture, and adhesives can emit harmful chemicals such as formaldehyde.
+Synthetic materials used in composite wood products, plywood, carpeting, vinyl, furniture, and adhesives can release gases and other pollutants into the indoor environment, including harmful chemicals such as formaldehyde.
+Building materials can also emit other contaminants, such as mold, bacteria, asbestos fibers, and volatile organic compounds, which further impact indoor air quality.

 Cooking and Combustion

 Many homeowners are surprised to learn that the simple act of preparing food can cause indoor air pollution.
 Cooking and preparing food uses combustion appliances such as gas stoves that allow nitrogen dioxide and carbon monoxide into the air.
+In addition to releasing gases, cooking activities can produce particles that contribute to indoor air pollution.
 Heating ingredients such as oils and fats at high temperatures also release VOCs.
 The high heat levels required for cooking can result in countertops and cabinets off-gassing chemicals.

 Outdoor Pollutants

 Outdoor air pollutants seep into homes through open doors and windows, your home’s ventilation system, and even through cracks in structures and foundations.
-Chimney smoke, ozone, pesticides, nitrogen dioxide from diesel exhaust, particulate matter, and radon can enter your home and cause poor indoor air quality.
+Outdoor air pollution can significantly impact indoor air quality, as contaminants from outside—including chimney smoke, ozone, pesticides, nitrogen dioxide from diesel exhaust, particulate matter, and radon—can enter your home and cause poor indoor air quality.
+Even low levels of these outdoor pollutants can have a significant effect on indoor air quality and may pose health risks.
 Also, common allergens found outside such as pollen, dust, grass, trees, weeds, and mold spores can make their way into your home, especially when household members come home and inadvertently bring in soils and dust on their shoes and clothing.

 Mold and Mildew

-Homes with high humidity levels due to poor ventilation or moisture problems are prone to mold growth.
-Mold will thrive in cool, dark, and damp environments, which homes in Massachusetts have in abundance.
+Homes with high relative humidity levels due to poor ventilation or moisture problems are prone to mold growth.
+Relative humidity is a key factor in mold development, as mold will thrive in cool, dark, and damp environments, which homes in Massachusetts have in abundance.
 Mold can develop in just about any area of your home that provides suitable conditions including your ventilation system.
 Mold and mold spores are harmful to everyone, but people with asthma, allergies, and respiratory issues are especially susceptible to mold growth.

 Expert Indoor Air Quality Services in Framingham, MA

 Eliminating the sources of air pollution and providing adequate ventilation are both required to improve your home’s indoor air quality.
-We provide professional installation of whole house systems that integrate with your HVAC system to clean the air and balance humidity levels in your home.
+Effective control of indoor air quality is achieved through solutions that regulate airflow, ventilation, and pollutant sources.
+We provide professional installation of whole house ventilation systems that integrate with your HVAC system to clean the air and balance humidity levels in your home.
+Proper air movement is essential for maintaining indoor air quality by ensuring fresh air circulation and pollutant dilution.
+Our company offers a full range of IAQ solutions to address all your indoor air quality needs.
 Here are some products that will boost your home’s indoor air quality.

 Air Purifiers

-An air purifier cleans the air using a HEPA filter.
+An air purifier cleans the air using HEPA filters, which are highly efficient at removing small particles, typically as small as 0.3 μm, from the air.
 Air purifiers seamlessly integrate with your ventilation system to purify the air that circulates throughout your entire home.
 Whole house air purifiers excel at removing harmful particulates such as mold, dander, viruses, pollen, allergens, and odors.

 Air Filtration Systems

 Air filtration systems work especially well if anyone in your household suffers from allergies, asthma, or respiratory conditions.
+The effectiveness of these systems depends on several factors, such as filter type, airflow rate, and placement within the HVAC system.
 These whole house systems are installed directly into your ductwork for comprehensive coverage.

 Humidifiers and Dehumidifiers